Unlike similar programmes offered by other countries, the Malaysian government did not attach a host of special benefits and privileges to the visa.

 The following are some of the benefits which come with the visa.

-Successful applicants will receive a ten year visa which is much longer than those given by other countries.
-At the end of the ten years it is relatively easy to renew.
+Successful applicants will receive a five year which is longer than the visas given by most other countries.
+At the end of the five years you can renew it.

 The initial visa is issued for the period the main applicant’s passport is valid.
-In fact it usually expires a little before the passport expiration.
-Once a new passport is obtained it is easy to apply for the new visa, for the balance of the ten year entitlement.
+In fact, it usually expires a little before the passport expiration.
+Once a new passport is obtained it is easy to apply for the balance of the five-year visa,